shervinsahba/dotfiles/README.md

 ```

 ## update firmware
-You can check your BIOS version with `dmidecode`.
+You can check your BIOS version with `dmidecode -s bios-version`.
 In general, for updating firmware, the `fwupd` package should be the job.
 First run `fwupdmgr refresh`.
 Then survey your system's updateable devices with `fwupdmgr get-devices`.
 To actually update, run `fwupdmgr update`.
 Reboot and wait for the updates to finish.
 NOTE!
 Some UEFI systems may result in a screwed up bootloader from this process.
 Check Arch Wiki for details!

 ## manage pacnew and pacsave files
 Check them out with `pacdiff -o`.
 Consider creating a pacman hook to notify you with `vim /etc/pacman.d/hooks/pacfiles.hook` and